MathOPEval: A Fine-grained Evaluation Benchmark for Visual Operations of MLLMs in Mathematical Reasoning: conclusion

-In this paper, we presented the first fine-grained evaluation benchmark for visual operations in mathematical reasoning tasks.
-Our framework comprehensively assesses four fundamental visual operations across five types of mathematical visualizations, providing a systematic approach to evaluating MLLMs' capabilities.
-Through extensive experiments, we identified significant performance gaps between current models and human, particularly in function plots and multi-modal code modification task.
-Additionally, we observed that while in-context learning can enhance performance, its effectiveness varies across different tasks and requires careful consideration of shot count.
-We hope our framework and findings will facilitate the development of more capable models in visual mathematical reasoning.
+We present the first fine-grained benchmark for visual operations in mathematical reasoning, which systematically assesses MLLMs on four key operations across five visualization types.
+Our experiments reveal a significant performance gap between current models and humans, especially in function plots and MCE(Modification).
+We also find that the effectiveness of in-context learning is inconsistent and sensitive to the number of shots.
+We hope this work will guide the development of more capable models for visual mathematical reasoning.

-This work initiates the evaluation of visual operations of MLLMs in mathematical reasoning tasks, paving the way for future research.
-Several directions remain open: (1) expanding the evaluation scope to cover more multimodal reasoning skills such as planning, reflection, and error correction in mathematical problems; and (2) exploring how this benchmark can be leveraged to align MLLMs and enhance their multimodal reasoning capabilities in mathematical scenarios.